 A parathyroidectomy is a surgery to remove parathyroid glands.
-There are four parathyroid glands located in the neck.
-The glands make a hormone that balance the level of calcium in the blood.
+There are 4 parathyroid glands located in the neck.
+The glands make a hormone that balances the level of calcium in the blood.

 Copyright © Nucleus Medical Media, Inc.

 The surgery is done to remove one or more abnormal parathyroid glands.
 The glands may be overactive, or abnormal due to cancer or for other reasons.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:

 General anesthesia is used most often.
 It will block any pain and you will stay asleep through the surgery.
 The area will be numb but you will be awake.

 An incision will be made in the neck.
 Muscle and other tissue will be moved to locate all the glands.
 The abnormal gland or glands will then be cut out and removed.
 A drain may then be placed in the area.
 This will allow fluids to drain out of the area while you heal.
 The incision will be closed with stitches.

 If all 4 glands were removed, a part of one gland may be placed in a different area of the neck or in the forearm.